primer/css/docs/content/components/alerts.md

 </div>
 ```

-You can put multiple paragraphs of text in a flash message—the last paragraph's bottom `margin` will be automatically override.
+You can put multiple paragraphs of text in a flash message—the last paragraph's bottom `margin` will be automatically overridden.

 ```html live
 <div class="flash">